X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

 We numerically solve Eq. \ref{eq:at_transc}, using the Newtonian solution as an initial guess, reverting to the power-law limit if convergence is not achieved.
 The temperature is then recovered by inverting the shift factor-temperature relation in Eq. \ref{eq:at}

+Because the CFD solution reproduces the experimental trends for both the dependence of the velocity field on filament velocity and the effect of heater temperature, we conclude that the model captures the relevant physics and provides a reasonable basis for interpreting the measurements (Additional CFD results are provided in the Supplementary Information~S5).
+We therefore use the CFD data as an independent consistency check for the reconstructed temperature field, as shown in Fig.~\ref{fig:velocity_profile}(d) and Fig.~\ref{fig:temp}.

+The reconstructed temperature field and the CFD solution agree well near the nozzle wall.
+Toward the center, deviations appear where the reconstruction develops a singularity that arises from the chosen fitting function (Fig.~\ref{fig:velocity_profile}(d)).
+Agreement within approximately half the nozzle radius improves with increasing filament velocity and reaches a precision of \(\SI{10}{\kelvin}\) to \(\SI{15}{\kelvin}\).
+Closer to the center, the singularity leads to large discrepancies.
+Several factors contribute to the remaining differences in addition to the singularity: (i) artifacts of the selected fitting function distort the temperature trend, and (ii) the CFD assumes ideal heat transfer between wall and melt, which likely overestimates the actual heat flux.

-Upon inspecting results (Fig.~\ref{fig:temp}), the expected temperature decrease toward the flow center is clearly observed.
-However, an unrealistic drop below the glass transition temperature at the center occurs due to our choice of fitting function.
-Specifically, shear stress varies linearly with radius \(r\), whereas the shear rate exponent \(b-1>1\) (Fig. \ref{fig:fitparams}) leads to diverging apparent viscosity as \(r\to0\).
-Possible remedies include employing regularized second-order spline fits or polynomial functions converging quadratically near the center.
-However, as our current fitting accurately represents the measured data even at the center, such approaches may still yield high, albeit finite, nonphysical viscosities.
-The observed super-linear velocity gradient decrease at the center likely arises because the Newtonian region is either smaller than measurement resolution or gradients there are below the detection limits of our current measurement technique.
-The latter hypothesis is further investigated in the following section.
+The singularity can be rationalized as follows.
+The shear stress varies linearly with radius \(r\), whereas the shear rate exponent \(b-1>1\) (Fig.~S5) leads to diverging apparent viscosity as \(r\to0\).
+Regularized spline fits or low-order polynomials can remove the formal divergence, yet because the current fitting function reproduces the data well, such alternatives would still yield very large, though finite, viscosities near the center.
+Two explanations are plausible: either the Newtonian regime at the center is smaller than the spatial resolution of the measurement \(\approx \SI{40}{\micro\meter}\), or the velocity gradients there fall below the detection limit of the present technique.
+The analysis in Subsection~\ref{sec:exp-lim} supports the latter as the more likely cause.